I’ve not hired a freelance writer before. What’s the process?

 You can rest assured the content I write for you will be original.
 If I’m writing for your print publication, you’ll have first rights on the final draft.
 For other clients, you will own the content in the final draft, although I reserve the right to link to or display the article on my website portfolio.
 For ghostwritten content, I will not link to the article or disclose myself as the author.

-What are your specialist sectors for writing copy?
+What are your specialist sectors for copywriting?

 I work mainly in health and wellness, nature and conservation, family and education, green living, sustainable business, and animal welfare sectors, but let me know what you need and I’ll help if I can!